animatedmax/spring-data-geode/src/main/markdown/reference/diskstore.md

 See the License for the specific language governing permissions and limitations under the License.
 -->
-Spring Data for GemFire supports `DiskStore` configuration and creation through the `disk-store` element, as the following example shows:
+Spring Data for VMware GemFire supports `DiskStore` configuration and creation through the `disk-store` element, as the following example shows:

 ```highlight